Table of Contents

 Why Do Bands Use MIDI Controllers Live?

-The good thing about these keyboards is they are generally not very expensive, which allows you to wet your feet a little bit before making a big investment.
+The high-grade thing about these keyboards is they are generally not very expensive, which allows you to wet your feet a little bit before making a big investment.

 Before I get into my favorite controllers, Nektar has come out with a crazy good keyboard called the Panorama T4.
 I highly suggest checking out my review on it here.
-The key-bed is ridiculously good realistic.
+The key-bed is ridiculously good at mimicking a realistic feel.

 Akai Professional MPK2 – 25 Key MIDI Controller

 Akai products come with their VIP software that has some world-class VST’s.
-This an award-winning software that instantly gives you sounds that you can use right out of the box.
-I really like the drum-pads on this keyboard as they are velocity-sensitive and they aren’t buggy at all.
-A big problem with cheap MIDI products is that the pad functionality isn’t great.
+This award-winning software instantly gives you sounds that you can use right out of the box without taking time to program anything.

-Depending on what size you get, you will either get 8 drum-pads or 16.
-The 25 key instrument comes with 8 pads and any size up comes with 16 pads.
+Depending on what size keyboard you get, you will either get 8 or 16 drums pads.
+This 25 key MIDI controller comes with 8 pads and any size beyond that comes with 16 pads.
 So if pads are something you desire, you might want to purchase a keyboard with more than 25 keys.

 Overall Thoughts On The Akai Professional MPK2